“Practice Management: Plan to Grow,” by Ed Finkel, was originally published in the March 2015 edition of the Illinois Bar Journal.

 The most common law firm strategic planning issue facing firms in recent years has been how to respond to the economic shift in the legal market since the Great Recession, with fewer clients and a tighter bottom line, says John Olmstead, principal at St. Louis-based consultancy Olmstead & Associates.

 “The process doesn’t change.
-The need for strategic planning doesn’t change,” John says.
+The need for law firm strategic planning doesn’t change,” John says.
 “Sometimes what changes is the fundamentals and what’s going on, and what firms need to develop strategies to deal with.
 In recent years, most of the challenges firms are having are the same, everything from pressure on the economics, to resistance from clients to fee increases.”

 Don’t React.
 Have a Plan.